-The DPE’s approval is subject to selection processes, training capacity and/or performance of the prospective trainee.
-Australian trainees are required to have their online application approved by the DPE.
+The DPE’s approval is subject to local selection processes, training capacity and/or performance of the prospective trainee.
+Australian trainees are required to have their online application approved by their DPE.

-Training completed previously outside Australia or New Zealand may be applied for as Recognition of Prior Learning (RPL).
-Read the RPL Policy and contact Basic Training to confirm your eligibility before submitting your application.
+Training completed previously outside Australia or Aotearoa New Zealand can be applied for Recognition of Prior Learning.
+Refer to the Recognition of Prior Learning Policy and contact the RACP to confirm your eligibility before submitting your application.

 Basic Trainees are permitted to enrol in Advanced Training within 5 years of completing their Basic Training.
 Eligibility is dependent on the completion of all requirements of training.